 Acclaimed by music critics as “free, warm and very expressive” performer, cellist, Sarah Hong was born in Seoul Korea.
-She began studying cello at the age of six and was selected as most promising young cellist in the nation at the age of 16, her performance broadcasted nationwide by KBS.
+She began studying cello at the age of six and was selected as the most promising young cellist in the nation at the age of 16, her performance was broadcasted nationwide by KBS.
 She made her New York debut at Carnegie's Weill Recital Hall as a winner of Artists International.

 Ms. Hong studied at the Juilliard School with Zara Nelsova and Joel Krosnick while receiving both of the BM and MM degrees.
 She finished her artist certificate in chamber music at the San Francisco Conservatory of Music under the direction of Bonnie Hampton.
 She studied chamber music with Samuel Lipkin, Jacob Lateiner, Jerome Lowenthal, Toby Appel, The Juilliard String Quartet, Mark Sokol, Ian Swenson, and Jean-Michel Fonteneau.

 As a soloist, Ms. Hong won numerous competitions including the grand prize from the International Young Artists Peninsula Music Competition, the International Sorantin Young Artist Award, the first prize award from the Jennings Butterfield Young Artist Competition, the Dong-A, Korean Times, and Chosun, Youth Chamber music competitions.
 She was awarded the Featured Artist Award at the Arts Center, Seoul.